 The Samsung NX58H5600SS looks like it should cost more than does, especially because we’ve seen it on sale for as low as $808.
 (At that price, it rivals the retail price of our budget model pick.)
 The five gas burners range from 5,000 to 17,000 BTU, giving you control and versatility based on what you want to cook.
 It comes with a useful stovetop accessory: a cast iron griddle for pancakes, burgers, and bacon.
 Both preheating and boiling are quick.

 Inside, the 5.8-cubic-foot capacity true convection oven is more than spacious.
 It also has a self-cleaning setting.
-If you’re in the market for a gas range and see this on sale for around $800, you’re definitely getting more features than you’d normally find at that price.
+If you’re in the market for a gas range and see this on sale for around $800, you’re definitely getting more features than you would normally find at that price.

 Kenmore Elite Freestanding Induction Range w/ True Convection